MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-databricks-hindex.md

    Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name-and-primary-key).
+   :heavy_check_mark:  The name of your Azure Storage (AS) account containing MAG dataset from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name).

-   :heavy_check_mark:  The access key of your Azure Storage (AS) account from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name-and-primary-key).
+   :heavy_check_mark:  The access key of your Azure Storage (AS) account from [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md#note-azure-storage-account-name).

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

+   :heavy_check_mark:  The path to a MAG dataset in the container.

 ## Import MagClass notebook